KlausSinger290699/Spells/README.md

 This is the system that replaced the initial idea of the composite pattern.
 It uses Scriptable Objects - a reusable Data Container that is very unity specific.

-I will not go into detail as how it works, as it is very unity specific, but if you were to describe it in one sentece:

-The upgrade system consists of two lists in StatsManager.cs.
-One List "List SpellStatsSO _statsList" contains all data specific to each individual spell, while the other list "List StatsUpgradeDicSO _upgradeDics" contains a Dictionary of upgrades intended for each spell that can be easily accesed and modified by the game designer.
+-> SpellStatsSO contains all the Stats for each Spell and can be easily accessed through the editor by the Game Designer.

+-> StatsUpgradeSO gives the Game Designer the option to choose what stat should be upgraded to a single or a list of Spells

+-> StatsUpgradeDicSO keeps track of all the possible buffs to the stats with a dictionary.

 ![image](https://github.com/user-attachments/assets/38a7b10e-06eb-4731-9517-d0cbe7b54694)